 One of the biggest problems in the construction industry is low productivity.
-The McKinsey Global Institute published an entire report on how to improve productivity in an organization.
-In addition, there was a comprehensive construction labor productivity analysis done, looking at ways to improve labor productivity
+The McKinsey Global Institute published an entire report on improving productivity in an organization.
+In addition, there was a comprehensive construction labor productivity analysis done, looking at ways to improve labor productivity.

 Here is how to calculate the productivity of your team: